janwilmake/grok-tools/grokthyself/BACKLOG.md

 - Do one-time named entity recognition
 - Any examples in the playground use these named entities

+# Refactor to use advanced search

+It seems in my manual way that i triggered sync twice.
+This must not be possible.

+Advice from twitterapi.io admin: use advanced search and don't rely on cursor - it's less likely to get me into trouble with broken cursors

 # Interaction Analysis

 What's the most valuable?
 I guess a full context over my top N people is super valuable!!!!!
 Imagine a chat with janwilmake that knows his top 50 interactions very well, allowing it to use tool of another person context!
 Also, entities are super important for further deepening context.
 This is what will make it really stand out.